 This award recognizes talented students in Bow Seat’s hometown of Boston, Massachusetts.
 Eligible participants must demonstrate financial need.
-Up to 3 winners in each age division will each receive a $250 cash scholarship.
+Up to 3 winners in each age division will each receive a $250 cash award.

 Students’ families must have a combined annual household income of less than $50,000.